 - Pale nose or gums

-Make sure your veterinarian is aware of any other medical conditions your dog suffers from, particularly liver or pancreatic disease.
-Inform your veterinarian of any other medications your dog is taking, especially ACE inhibitors and muscle relaxers, as these can interact poorly when mixed with azathioprine.
+Make sure your vet is aware of any other medical conditions your dog suffers from, particularly liver or pancreatic disease.
+Inform your vet of any other medications your dog is taking, especially ACE inhibitors and muscle relaxers, as these can interact poorly when mixed with azathioprine.

 Has your dog ever taken azathioprine?
 Did it help treat their condition?
 Then let us know in the comments below!